f13dev/f13-movie/readme.txt

 1. The results of adding [movie imdb="tt0480249"] to a blog post.

 == Changelog ==
+= 2.1.4 =
+* Fix removing all non alphanumeric characters from IMDB ID

 = 2.1.3 =
 * Fix instructions for TMDB API, Read Access Token is required, not API Key